huijing/huijing.github.io/_drafts/conference-season-2019.md

 My Nexmo DevRel colleague and fellow [Mozilla TechSpeaker](https://events.mozilla.org/techspeakers), [Alex Lakatos](https://twitter.com/lakatos88), is Romanian and happened to live in Cluj for a bit.
 I had never been to Romania before, but I already had friends there, largely because of TechSpeakers.

-[JSHeroes](https://jsheroes.io/) was a 2-day single track conference with 23 speakers, many of whom were friends I had met previously at other conferences, so it was nice to catch up with them.
+[JSHeroes](https://jsheroes.io/) was a 2-day single track conference with 23 speakers, a number of whom were friends I had met previously at other conferences, so it was nice to catch up with them.

 There was a lot of amazing content packed into 48 hours (less if you count the actual conference time).
 This Romania trip also marked the beginning of my sort-of-nuts summer conference schedule for 2019.